 }

-The newly defined xml module can be conveniently access by the client and used in a similar fashion as the text module in loading external XML-encoded text files.
+The newly defined xml module can be conveniently accessed by the client and used in a similar fashion as the text module in loading external XML-encoded text files.

 Note The JavaScript DOMParser provides the ability to parse XML or HTML text strings.